New Grad RN Resume Examples & Writing Tips

 Hiring managers in the healthcare sector look for specific educational backgrounds, certifications, and nursing skills in their ideal candidates.

-Writing a strong resume skills section is essential towards landing your desired job because it shows employers what you can do for them, the hospital, and your patients.
+Writing a strong skills section is essential towards landing your desired job because it shows employers what you can do for them, the hospital, and your patients.

-Below are some of the most coveted resume skills and qualifications you can list on your registered nurse resume as a new grad:
+Below are some of the most coveted skills and qualifications you can list on your registered nurse resume as a new grad:

 - Family Nurse Practitioner (FNP)